Configuration Guide

 Initial Setup

-Create your environment configuration:
+Create your environment configuration from example files:

 cp .env.example .env